mpboyer/Crucibilistic/README.md

-# Crucibilistic : <br> <u> TIPE 2022-2023 </u>.
+# Crucibilistic : <br> <u> A crossword solver, maybe.</u>.

-####By Matthieu Pierre Boyer | MP* at Lycée La Martinière Monplaisir
+#### By Matthieu Pierre Boyer

-###Probabilistic attempt at crossword solving.
+### Probabilistic attempt at crossword solving.

-This uses a database that is not included on the repository for size issues.
-The original readme for the database is however included, check cwdb_readme.txt
+This is a new updated version of my TIPE project for the entrance contest of ENS.
+This is a passion project I work on during my free time.
+The version of the project I presented for my TIPE is available on the `tipe` branch, although I don't reckon anyone should look at whatever that is.